KaungSiThu-Sallius/wd401/pr_scenario.md

 // Flowchart of iterative development process<br>

-Got the feedback -> Thn
+Got the feedback -> Think the code process again -> change the logic of the code -> test the newly changed code -> create the pull request -> review by other team members